fennel-ai/client/docs/pages/concepts/pipeline.md

 3. **Session** - dynamic length based on user events.
 Often used for very specific purposes different from other kinds of windows.

-Fennel supports all of these via the [window parameter](/api-reference/operators/groupby).
+Fennel supports all of these.
 However, Machine learning use cases often require another kind of window - Continuous.

 **Continuous Windows**